SarahAllenReed/sarahallenreed/content/hireme.md

 #### Musical And Auditory Work ---

-* Please email me directly for information about mastering, voiceover, or songwriting rates.
+* Please email me directly for information about mastering, voiceover, soundtrack, or songwriting rates.
 * I do not do ghostwriting for musical projects, and will insist upon a production credit on any musical work I am a part of.
 * If you, your venue, or your promotions agency would like to book one of my bands, I am often more than happy to work with you; [please reach out via email](mailto:sketchreed@gmail.com) to discuss any plans you may have to that end.